SoftUni/Free-Java-Certification-Course/lessons/01-Getting-Started-with-Java.md

 | Lesson Content | [SoftUni](https://softuni.org/code-lessons/java-basics-tutorial-part-1-getting-started-with-java/) |

 #### 6. Practical Exercises
-<p> <a href="https://softuni.org/checkout/join-community">Register</a> now and take your free resources right away!
+<a href="https://softuni.org/checkout/join-community">Register</a> now and take your free resources right away!
 You will get access to **automated exercises** which will sharpen your coding skills.
-Become a member of the SoftUni Global Community and communicate with other students and mentors and get help for **FREE**. </p>
+Become a member of the SoftUni Global Community and communicate with other students and mentors and get help for **FREE**.
-<p>Please watch the video and solve the exercise problems.
+Please watch the video and solve the exercise problems.
 Writing code is the only way to master the skill of coding.
-Submit your code at the SoftUni Judge.</p>
+Submit your code at the SoftUni Judge.

 | Resources | Link |
 | ----- | ----- |